Skip to main content

 Three modes are available:

-• Default: standard color palette, no adjustments.
+• Default: the standard color palette, no adjustments.

 • Red-Green (Deuteranopia and Protanopia): remaps red and green status indicators to more distinguishable alternatives.